JohnyzHub/Maven/README.md

     SITE	        Generate a site for the current project.

+    Test		Run tests

-    SUREFIRE	    Run the JUnit unit tests in an isolated class loader.
+    SUREFIRE	    Run the JUnit tests in an isolated class loader.

     SUREFIRE-REPORT	  Generate a report based on the results of unit tests.